Exponentiality of first passage times of continuous time Markov chains: From exponentiality to quasi stationarity

 holds for some $\alpha>0$. $($Note that $(\ref{6457})$ is equivalent to $\mu Q^T_i=-\alpha \mu_i$, for all $i\in E$.$)$ \end{theorem}

 In \cite{pvj} it is proved that (\ref{6457}) is equivalent to the fact that $P^T$ satisfies the Kolmogorov forward equation, which is the case under our assumptions, that is

-Knowing condition (\ref{8135}), it is actually quite easy to prove Theorem \ref{pvj}.
-Note also that under this assumption, Theorem \ref{pvj} is a consequence of Theorem \ref{main}.
+Knowing condition (\ref{8135}), Theorem \ref{pvj} easily follows from an application of the Kolmogorov backward equation.
+Actually, under this assumption Theorem \ref{pvj} can be derived from Theorem \ref{main}.
 As a consequence of both these theorems we also obtain that $(\ref{8135})$ holds whenever $\mu$ is quasi-stationary. \begin{corollary} If $\mu$ is a quasi-stationary distribution then condition $(\ref{8135})$ holds. \end{corollary} \begin{proof} If $\mu$ is quasi-stationary, then it follows from (\ref{6967}) and the Markov property that $\mathbb{P}_{\mu}(T>t)=e^{-\alpha t}$, for some $\alpha>0$ (this fact is well known, see \cite{ma}, for instance).
 Moreover the function $\mu(t)$ is differentiable and $\mu'(t)=0$, for all $t\ge0$.
 On the other hand, from Theorem \ref{pvj}, equation (\ref{6457}) holds.
 Therefore, condition (\ref{eqadd3}) holds, so that (\ref{8135}) is satisfied from part $(ii)$ of Theorem \ref{main}. \end{proof} A distribution $\pi$ on $E_\Delta$ is called the quasi-limiting distribution (or the Yaglom limit) of a distribution $\mu$ on $E_\Delta$, if it satisfies

 Then a well known result asserts that any quasi-limiting distribution is also a quasi-stationary distribution, see for example \cite{la,ma,me}.
 Recall also that if $\pi$ is the quasi-limiting distribution of some distribution $\mu$, then the rate $\alpha$ satisfying (\ref{exponential}) is given by the expression